M17-Project/M17_spec/docs/physical_layer.rst

 Interleaving
 ~~~~~~~~~~~~

-For interleaving a Quadradic Permutation Polynomial (QPP) is used.
+For interleaving a Quadratic Permutation Polynomial (QPP) is used.
 The
 polynomial :math:`\pi(x)=(45x+92x^2)\mod 368` is used for a 368 bit interleaving
 pattern [QPP]_.
 See appendix :numref:`sec-interleaver` for pattern.